Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 Christmas markets in Berlin

-Berlin during the Advent season captivates visitors above all with its magical atmosphere and the incredible variety of Christmas markets – there truly is something for everyone.
-Whether you love traditional markets, nostalgic Christmas customs or you’re looking for something a little different, Berlin’s markets have it all.
+During Advent, Berlin captivates with its magical atmosphere and an incredible variety of Christmas markets – there’s truly something for everyone.
+Whether you love traditional markets steeped in nostalgia, or you’re looking for something more unusual, Berlin’s festive scene has it all.

-The most famous and largest markets are held at Gendarmenmarkt, Alexanderplatz, by the Berlin State Opera and in front of the Rotes Rathaus (Red Town Hall).
-Each part of the city offers a different experience – from the romantic setting of the historic Gendarmenmarkt, through the modern light show at Potsdamer Platz, to child-friendly fun on Kurfürstendamm.
+The biggest and best-known markets take place at Gendarmenmarkt, Alexanderplatz, the Berlin State Opera and the Red Town Hall (Rotes Rathaus).
+Each neighbourhood offers a different experience – from the romantic ambiance of the historic Gendarmenmarkt, to the dazzling light show at Potsdamer Platz, to the family-friendly fun at Kurfürstendamm.

-Berlin’s Christmas markets have a long tradition dating back to the 15th century, and every year over 50 different markets take place, drawing visitors from all around the world.
-Strolling between the stalls with a warm Glühwein, punch and freshly baked treats, or skating on the ice rink by Neptune Fountain, are unforgettable experiences that Christmas in Berlin has to offer.
+Berlin’s Christmas markets have a long tradition stretching back to the 15th century, and today the city hosts over 50 different markets that attract visitors from around the world.
+Strolling between stalls with a warm Glühwein or punch in hand, sampling freshly baked treats, or skating on the ice rink by the Neptune Fountain – these are the unforgettable experiences that a festive trip to Berlin has to offer.
+Getting to Berlin from the UK is easy, with direct flights from London on carriers such as British Airways, easyJet and Ryanair, making it a perfect weekend getaway.

-💡TIP: Looking for guided tours or skip-the-line tickets for Berlin’s top attractions?
-Check out the options on GetYourGuide.
+💡TIP: Looking for guided tours and activities in Berlin?
+Browse the best options on GetYourGuide.

 Christmas markets in Berlin, Germany